Friday, March 20, 2009

 This was the message of the movie Flatliners which appeared some years ago.
 The story was about a group of medical students who conspired to conduct a scientific study of the greatest of all mysteries – the mystery of life after death.
 They use a defibrillator on each other to “flatline” their EKG’s, sending each other into cardiac arrest.
 Then, after several minutes excursion “on the other side,” they again use the defibrillator to bring each other back, in this way hoping to gain first hand insight into what lies on the other side.
 Unfortunately, however, their pasts followed them back, hounding them with past indiscretions and failures and memories that can not only haunt, but harm.

 The rest of the story revolves around each character’s attempt to make peace with their past.
 It’s a marvelous story of sin and repentance and accountability and forgiveness.
 And in one moving scene, the character played by Keiffer Sutherland tries to explain to the character played by Julia Roberts that his ghosts are not so easily exorcised.
-It seems that when he was a little boy, a fairly innocent child’s prank went terribly.
+It seems that when he was a little boy, a fairly innocent child’s prank went terribly wrong.
 Sutherland and a group of little boys continually bullied a meek, mild mannered neighbor boy, chasing him around the neighborhood and eventually up a tree.
 One thing led to another, and before anyone realized what was happening, the boys started throwing rocks up into the tree at the little boy.
 He slipped and fell, breaking his neck.
 And now his ghost had returned to exact revenge on Sutherland.

 Julia Roberts, trying to reassure Sutherland, pleads with him just to let it go.
 She says: “But you were just a boy.
 You didn’t know what you were doing.
 You’re a different person now.
 Besides, it was a long time ago.
 It doesn’t matter now.”